lancedb/lancedb-cloud-benchmarks/README.md

 ### Help
 Run `uv run bench.py --help`

+### Deployment recommendations

+To get representative results, it is recommended to run the benchmarking script in a production-like environment with adequate network bandwidth and deployed in a region/datacenter close to the LanceDB endpoint.

+For LanceDB Cloud, it is recommended to deploy the benchmarking script in **AWS us-east-1** region.

 ### Scaling out

 At high traffic levels, ingestion and query performance may be limited in a single Python client process.
 It is possible to scale out